kryv/warp_script/README.md

 # warp_script

 Directories
 -------------------------------------
-frib_module                  : Developing scripts for the Warp FRIB front end simulations. matplotlib_anim_wrapper      : Scripts for making movies by matplotlib packages. movies                       : Sample movie and script of the FRIB front end (bending section). output_script                : Scripts for taking output data from the Warp simulation script. previous_versions            : Previous version of the Warp simulation script.
+* frib\_module                  : Developing scripts for the Warp FRIB front end simulations.
+* matplotlib\_anim\_wrapper     : Scripts for making movies by matplotlib packages.
+* movies                        : Sample movie and script of the FRIB front end (bending section).
+* output\_script                : Scripts for taking output data from the Warp simulation script.
 -------------------------------------